milanmaheshwari/planet404/README.md

 Planet 404

-A Javascript game made for JS13K game jam on the theme '404'.
-It's a browser based game with very simple controls and goals.
+A browser based Javascript game made for the JS13K gamejam on the theme '404'.